 - Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

 - All meals

 - All sightseeing and entrance fees

 - All transportation and transfers

-- English-speaking National Escort (if your group is 10 or more passengers)
+- English speaking National Escort (if your group is 10 or more passengers)

 - Visa fees for New Zealand passport holders

 - Specialist advice from our experienced travel consultants

 - Comprehensive travel guides

-The only things you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late checkout and other items not specified on the itinerary.
+The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping and early check in or late checkout.
+These are all payable locally.